ec-europa/platform-deploy/README.md

   - Ensure the Workbench Moderation "update" hook was run on version 2.4
   - Run the script "drush wms"

-The operation will log the nodes to update to the console
+The operation will log the nodes to update to the console.